ZupIT/beagle-docs/content/en/backend/get-started/using-beagle.md

 {{< tabs id="T2" >}}
 {{% tab name="Micronaut" %}}
-First, you should create a class to configure a `Service` .
-The process is pretty simple, you just have to:
+First, you should create a class to configure a `Service`.
+The process is simple, you just have to:

 1. Create a class and name it as `MyService`;
 2. Note it with `@Singleton`, because this will be responsible to create your objects.

-The example below, you can see the result that must appear on your screen:
+In the example below, you can see the result that must appear on your screen:

 ```kotlin
 import br.com.zup.beagle.widget.core.TextAlignment